 To start, I had my Dell XPS 15 set to boot UEFI only with secure boot disabled, and a full DVD ISO of Devuan Linux on a 16GB thumb drive.
 I downloaded the full DVD because for whatever reason, the netinstall ISO kernel could not load an effective driver for my NVME disk, nor bring any of my network devices online even though it appears it was running the same kernel as the full DVD.
 With the netinstall, I could see the disk, but I could not manipulate the tables or partitions.
 This was alleviated using the full DVD.
 Full disclosure, I have no idea why it showed this behavior, they were seemingly running the same kernel.
 During install, be sure to enable backports.
 This will be very useful once you’re done installing and want to get some of your peripheral hardware online.

 After booting to the thumb drive, I realized that although it appeared to be loading the ath10k driver module correctly, it was still not bringing my QCA6174A online.
 I could see the card, it just couldn’t see any wireless networks.
 I then tried to boot with a USB-C ethernet dongle, which was successfully brought online.
 Once getting the ISO booted with network capabilities, I then ran the Devuan installer via “Expert Install” mode.
 This is not a step-by-step, but more of an overview, so the base install of Devuan is out of scope.
 There are a number of walk throughs for installing Devuan.
 The keys here are disk partitioning and grub installation.
 When you get to the disk partitioner, you need to create a 5MB grub-bios partition and a 200-500MB EFI partition in addition to your swap, root, and whatever other partitions you want to create.
 To do this, create the partitions and manipulate them via flags.
 The EFI partition has to be flagged as both EFI and bootable.
 Once you’ve completed this step and the base OS has been installed, it will ask if you want to install grub.
 This will fail.
-To successfully install grub, you’ll have to do the following:
+To successfully install grub, you’ll have to do the following.
+First, ctl-alt-F2 to get into a terminal, and then:

 mount --bind /dev /target/dev mount --bind /dev/pts /target/dev/pts mount --bind /proc /target/proc mount --bind /sys /target/sys cp /etc/resolv.conf /target/etc chroot /target /bin/bash apt-get update apt-get install grub-efi-amd64 update-grub grub-install --target=x86_64-efi /dev/nvme0n1

 This will install grub on your NVME disk and allow the OS to boot properly.
 Now you can finish the installation and reboot.
 After reboot, the system should come up without issue.
 Now, hopefully you still have your USB-C dongle still plugged in because the wireless will still not be functional.
 The ath10k module will be loaded, but it will not actually drive the Qualcomm Atheros QCA6174A wireless card in your system.
-To get this functional, I had to upgrade the the backports kernel:
+To get this functional, I had to upgrade to the backports kernel:

 apt-get install linux-image-4.9.0-0.bpo.5-amd64